 When LeRoy visited his 91-year-old mother at a nursing home, he brought his mask and hand sanitizer.
 He said it wouldn’t be practical to take a COVID-19 test every time he came to the facility.

-An antibody test may give people peace of mind that they’ve already been exposed to the disease, but doctors don’t know for sure whether antibodies would provide immunity and for how long, LeRoy said.
-Plus, the person could still be shedding the virus.
+An antibody test may give people peace of mind that they’ve already been exposed to the disease, but they could still be shedding the virus.

 I’m going on vacation with extended family.
 Should I be tested before going?